obsti8383/UpdateChecker/README.md

 # UpdateChecker Overview
 Checks for software release states on Windows systems.

-Only finds software installed via regular Windows Installer (no "portable" software)
+Only finds software installed via regular Windows Installer (no "portable" software)!

-UpdateChecker is using https://vergrabber.kingu.pl/ to fetch the current version of installed software and uses the Bootstrap framework (https://getbootstrap.com/) to show the results as a static webpage in your standard browser.
+UpdateChecker is using https://vergrabber.kingu.pl/ to fetch the current versions of the supported softwares.

-Currently supports:
+Currently supported are:
-* Windows 10
+* Windows 10 client
 * Mozilla Firefox
 * Google Chrome
 * OpenVPN